olcf/dva-training-series/visit/README.md

 * If you have trouble connecting but it worked before, try deleting your host profiles (save settings) then relaunching VisIt and remaking them.
 You can also try reinstalling visit and removing your `~/.visit` directory.
 * If you want to quickly re-use the same plots but with a different dataset, you can click on the relevant plot and click on the `Replace` button in VisIt's main control window.
 VisIt will then attempt to recreate the plots (the exact same way) with the new dataset.
 * For other troubleshooting situations, check out our [VisIt Page](https://docs.olcf.ornl.gov/software/viz_tools/visit.html#troubleshooting)
+* Additional tips are mentioned in the recording/demo of this tutorial: <https://vimeo.com/760322024>